6 min read · Cost

 Quick Answers

-It affects color and profile choices and timeline; per-foot pricing is set by the assembly, not by the review.
+It affects color and profile selection and adds lead time, but the per-foot price is set by the assembly, not by the review.

-Many are.
-We check the State Fire Marshal map during scoping.
+Many south-shore parcels are.
+We check the State Fire Marshal map during scoping before quoting the assembly.

 Sources